Best Credit Cards after Chapter 7 Bankruptcy

 Having a secured card and managing it responsibly will help you to quickly rebuild your credit.
 In addition, having any kind of credit card will make it much more convenient when you are traveling.
 For example, using your credit card to reserve a hotel room is much easier than using cash or a debit card.
 And when renting a car, it is much more difficult when you don’t have a credit card.
 In addition, some secured credit cards even offer rental car insurance, allowing you to avoid the costly policies sold by car rental agencies.
 Credit cards also offer more robust legal protections against fraudulent purchases than debit cards.
 Finally, some secured credit cards offer valuable travel insurance and purchase protection policies that you can’t find with debit cards.
 After a year of on-time payments, most secured card holders find that they are able to qualify for a standard, unsecured credit card.

-Here are five of the best credit cards for those who have completed their Chapter 7 Bankruptcy:
+Here are four of the best credit cards for those who have completed their Chapter 7 Bankruptcy:

 In addition, this card offers numerous benefits including extended warranty coverage that adds an additional year to the manufacturer’s warranty of covered purchases.
 It includes auto rental insurance, travel accident insurance, and a price protection program.
 Also, cardholders receive access to Capital One’s Credit Tracker App, which offers a free monthly TransUnion credit score as well as a what-if simulator to allow you to predict the result of future actions on your credit score.
 And with all Capital One cards, there are no foreign transaction fees imposed on transactions processed outside of the United States.
 Finally, this card is compatible with the Apple Pay mobile purchasing system.